-The STA MAC Address subfield of the STA Info field carries the MAC address of the (#15369)STA that operates on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.
+The STA MAC Address subfield of the STA Info field carries the MAC address of the (#15369)STA that operates on or can operate on the link identified by the Link ID subfield and is affiliated with the same MLD as the STA that transmitted the Reconfiguration Multi-Link element.

 The AP Removal Timer subfield indicates the number of TBTTs of the AP corresponding to the Per-STA Profile subelement until the AP is removed.